alexeiudovenko/node-word-frequencies/readme.md

 ### Running tests

 *yarn test* or *npm run test*.
-Since in the test files you need to create a large file (approximately 1.3GB) and process the data from it, running tests may take some time (generally 1-2 min).
+Since in the test files you need to create a large file (approximately 1.3GB) and process the data from it, running tests may take some time (generally 15-20s).

 ### Table which shows singe endpoint